How to Start a Window Cleaning Business

 The structure you choose for your business has implications for taxes, liability, and operational flexibility.
 Here’s a brief breakdown.

 • Corporation: A corporation definition is a more complex structure, often ideal for larger businesses.
 It offers the most protection against personal liability, but it’s typically subject to double taxation, once at the corporate level and once when dividends are distributed to shareholders.
-See personal liability definition.
+See limited personal liability definition.

 Remember, while the above provides a foundational overview, it’s always wise to consult with a legal expert or business advisor to make informed decisions tailored to your specific business entity.